The fox baiting program occurs twice (around March, and September) each year and dog walking of any kind must be suspended in baited areas.

-The end date will incorporate a mandatory four-week exclusion period following cessation of baits being laid (that end date may vary, please refer to signs).
+This end date includes the mandatory four-week exclusion period following cessation of baiting.
+However the end date may also vary, please refer to signs at locations.

 Cats are permanently prohibited from these reserves which are Wildlife Protection Areas under the NSW Companion Animals Act (1998).